NEED TO KNOW > Frequently Asked Questions

-Online, you can check prices and availability by clicking the Purchase Tickets Online link for the event in which you are interested in on our various show pages.
+Online, you can check prices and availability by clicking the Get Tickets link for the event in which you are interested in on our various show pages.
 You can check seat availability by selecting the price and section in which you are interested.
 You then have the option of canceling or proceeding with the order, once specific seat locations are quoted.

 Q: Can I buy tickets at the door on the day of the event?